Create a private endpoint for a secure connection to Azure AI Search

 Test connections

-In this section, you'll verify private network access to the search service and connect privately to the using the Private Endpoint.
+In this section, you verify private network access to the search service and connect privately to the using the Private Endpoint.

 When the search service endpoint is private, some portal features are disabled.
-You'll be able to view and manage service level settings, but portal access to index data and various other components in the service, such as the index, indexer, and skillset definitions, is restricted for security reasons.
+You can view and manage service level settings, but portal access to index data and various other components in the service, such as the index, indexer, and skillset definitions, is restricted for security reasons.

 1. In the Remote Desktop of myVM, open PowerShell.